The geometry of domains with negatively pinched K\"ahler metrics: Metric deformation on convex domains: Proof of Theorem

-Hence, it follows from Proposition~\ref{prop:rescaling_metrics} that we may extract from the sequence $\{h_n\}$ a subsequence, still denoted $\{h_n\}$, that converges uniformly on compact subsets of $\Omega_{\infty}$ to some complete K\"ahler metric $h_\infty$ on $\Omega_{\infty}$.
+Hence, by Proposition~\ref{prop:rescaling_metrics} we can pass to a subsequence and assume that $h_n$ converges locally uniformly in the $C^{\infty}$ topology to some complete K\"ahler metric $h_\infty$ on $\Omega_{\infty}$.
 Moreover, by construction and Property ($iii$) of $h$, we have

 on $\Omega_\infty$.

 We obtain from~\eqref{hol-eq} that the sectional curvatures of $h_{\infty}$ are bounded on $\Omega_{\infty}$ between $-\kappa_{\infty}$ and $\kappa_{\infty}$, where $\kappa_{\infty}$ is a positive constant depending only on $a$, $b$, $d$, and $\epsilon$ (see~\cite[Formula (6.1)]{BG64}).